KCisSICKnasty/SICKnasty-FO4/README.md

 -The Midnight Ride**
 -Patience***

-*ICKNASTY - FO4 WILL ONLY WORK FOR STEAM INSTALLATIONS OF THE GAME!!!
+*SICKNASTY - FO4 WILL ONLY WORK FOR STEAM INSTALLATIONS OF THE GAME!!!
 It requires the NextGen content, but then uses Simple Fallout 4 Downgrader to roll back the update and keep the content.
 GOG is not supported, sorry! :(

 **This list started off with The Midnight Ride for a stable base to build off of.
 I followed the instructions there to install MO2, BethiniPie, and all the other tools you'll